 The PAI app gives everyone a simple and accessible way to measure their cardiorespiratory fitness.
 Using your heart rate data measured from sensors in your fitness wearable, PAI can help you determine whether your CRF is above average for your age and sex, or whether it needs improvement.

-If you don’t have a wearable, you can use our True Age Calculator to receive an accurate estimation of your cardiorespiratory fitness and expected longevity.
+If you don’t have a wearable, you can use our Fitness Age Calculator to receive an accurate estimation of your cardiorespiratory fitness and expected longevity.

 Customized to your unique makeup, PAI tracks how your cardiorespiratory system responds to all of your activities (not just exercise and steps) and gives you one simple goal, 100 PAI.
 The higher your heart rate and the longer your heart rate is elevated, the more PAI Points you earn towards your goal.